T1000-Swift-Hail/PROJECT-2/README.md

 # PROJECT-2

 ### Project Name :
-My Perfume
+My Perfume Store

 ### Project Description :
-An online store that offers the best perfumes of all kinds from international brands.
+An online store that offers the perfumes of all kinds from international brands.
 The store has two main users: the admin and the customer.

 ###project Features List :
-- It gives the user many different Perfumes options
+- It gives the user many different Perfumes options.
-- Supports Arabic and English languages
+- Supports Arabic and English languages.
+- Dark mode.

 ### Define the scenes :